 The apartment is set on three levels : On the ground floor is the old vaulted kitchen, which has been turned into a pleasant room with large dining table and door leading outside onto a terrace with table and chairs for outdoor meals.
 The ground floor also comprises a guest WC and a service room with laundry.
 Up the first flight of stairs you will find a cosy sitting and a large living room, a double bedroom and a bathroom.
 The 2nd floor comprises four bedrooms and three bathrooms.

 The spacious outdoor pool (ideal for laps) at the adjoining golf club is open from the beginning of June to the end of August.
 Guests of La Montecchia can use the pool at a reduced rate, the pool is closed with bad weather.
-Additionally, guests may enjoy a private organically shaped lake pool on the estate, surrounded by comfortable sunbeds.
-Smaller children can have fun in a small above ground pool in a separate area of the garden which is equipped with sun beds shaded by magnolia trees.
-The children pool is shared with all guests on the estate.
+Additionally, guests may enjoy a shared organically shaped lake pool on the estate, surrounded by comfortable sunbeds.

-The pools on the estate are open from beginning of May to end of September.
+The pool on the estate is open from beginning of May to end of September.

 Special offers :